The Greatest Gardens to Visit Across Yorkshire

 nationaltrust.org.uk

-One of the best surviving examples of a Georgian water garden in England (designed by John and William Aislabie in the 18th century), think ornamental lakes, canals, temples and cascades – Studley Royal Water Garden is a real sight to behold.
-Not only do 300 red, sika and fallow deer call the parkland home but it’s also home to one of the finest examples of high Victorian gothic revival architecture in England (the truly stunning St Mary’s Church).
+One of the best surviving examples of a Georgian water garden in England (designed by John and William Aislabie in the 18th century), ornamental lakes, canals, temples and cascades make Studley Royal Water Garden a real sight to behold.
+Not only do 300 red, sika and fallow deer call the parkland home, it’s also home to one of the oldest cherry trees in the UK and one of the finest examples of high Victorian Gothic revival architecture in England (the truly stunning St Mary’s Church).

 Tip for your trip: Take to the High Ride path through the Serpentine Tunnel for beautiful views through the trees.